BananaFudgkins/dejajackson.me/mysite/content/_index.md

 draft: true
 ---

 I'm Deja Jackson, an iOS software engineer.
-I'm an undergraduate student and have been making iOS apps since middle school.
+I have been making iOS apps since middle school.
 I also have a deep interest in politics and public policy with a specific focus on public health policy.
 I am constantly seeking opportunities to combine these two interests.